macports/mpbb/README.md

 # MacPorts Buildbot Scripts #

-This folder contains a collection of scripts that will be run by the MacPorts buildbot buildslaves for continuous integration and package precompilation.
+This is a collection of scripts that will be run by the MacPorts Project's Buildbot buildslaves for continuous integration and precompilation of binary archives.

-## General structure ##
+## General Structure ##

-There is a driver script mpbb (Macports buildbot) would call the scripts for the separated steps, using mpbb <step>.
-The single steps are provided by separate scripts using the following scheme: mpbb-<step>.
-The steps that are needed to be executed to build are the following ones:
+The `mpbb` ("MacPorts Buildbot") driver script defines a subcommand for each step of a build.
+These subcommands are implemented as separate scripts named `mpbb-SUBCOMMAND`, but they are not intended to be standalone programs and should not be executed as such.
+Build steps should only be run using the `mpbb` driver.

+The defined build steps are:

 1. Update base without updating the portindex.